alexlyttle/academic-website/README.md

 6. Make changes to `index.html` and refresh your browser.
 See what effect the changes have.

+## Hosting Locally

+You may find just opening `index.html` in your browser doesn't work properly.
+For example, if you have any JavaScript which reads other files, your browser blocks this.
+Instead, you will need to run a local server,

+1. Install `node.js`

+   E.g. `conda install nodejs`

+2. Install the `http-server` package

+    `npm install http-server -g`

+3. Run command `http-server` in your website repo

+4. Go to browser and type `localhost:8080`

+## Adding a New Repository

 If you have already created `<username>.github.io` and want to deploy a new repository to GitHub pages:

 1. Create the repository called `<reponame>`